-Will this undocumented mom be there when her kids get home today?
+This undocumented mom won't be there when her kids get home

 On Tuesday night, Vizguerra gathered with her family, friends and other supporters at the First Unitarian Church in Denver.

-The church's pastor, Mike Morran, spoke for many when he summed up her predicament.

-"I think it is unconscionable, and I think that it's immoral that Jeanette, who has been in this country for almost 20 years, who has three children who are American citizens, who has been fighting her case with Immigration and Customs Enforcement for five years," he said.
-"I think it's unconscionable that she still has to live in fear of being ripped from her children and deported to a country she hasn't been in for almost two decades."
+The church's pastor, Mike Morran, said it was "immoral" and "unconscionable that she still has to live in fear of being ripped from her children and deported to a country she hasn't been in for almost two decades."

-What happens today is anyone's guess.
 Vizguerra vacillated between hope and despair.

-"It's really torture what they do to us, having this uncertainty every six months," she said of the check-ins.
+As the hours ticked down, she fretted.
+At her pastor's invitation, Vizguerra opted to spend Tuesday night in a makeshift bedroom at her church, her three youngest children cuddled up at her side.

-She said she wants to live without fear -- "without fear of being detained or deported, and the fear of being separated from my children."
+She wished for a life "without fear of being detained or deported, and the fear of being separated from my children."

-But most of all, she wants her kids to have a regular childhood -- to know that when they come back home from school at the end of the day, their mother will be there waiting for them.